ktv84/autopatch/README.md

 ```sh
 inventory
 ```
-2. Create a file called hosts under this directory containing your hosts with with the groups proxmox, vm and docker.
+And create a file called hosts under this directory containing your hosts with with the groups proxmox, vm and docker.
 Example:
 ```ini
 [proxmox]
 192.168.0.2 ansible_user=ansible